 The Giotto is fully compatible with Nitrox and the 3-button interface of this dive watch computer makes the functioning intuitive and effortless with three operating modes which are air, nitrox and gauge.

-I found the Cressi Giotto Wrist Computer to be the best all around dive watch, having plenty of features at bargain price.
-In my opinion this is the best dive computer for the money, and is our top pick.
+I found the Cressi Giotto to be the best all around dive computer, having plenty of features at bargain price.

 Air and Nitrox Compatible

-Suunto ZOOP Diving Watch offers optional software and a data transfer kit that is cheaper than other manufacturers of dive computers.
+Suunto Dive Watch offers optional software and a data transfer kit that is cheaper than other manufacturers of dive computers.

 It allows you to download all of your dive data for further analysis and to maintain a detailed logbook featuring graphical representation of all your dives plus locations of using GPS coordinates.